Cwantic/Documentation/Design/Elements/Orientation.md

 ![Image](../../Images/Orientation10.jpg)

 1. Snap to a point (become the new REFERENCE POINT in GREEN)
-2. Move mouse verticaly from the first point and wait that the **dashed lines** appear.
+2. Move mouse vertically from the first point and wait that the **dashed lines** appear.
 3. The blue line indicates that the **Z** coordinate is similar to the coordinate of the REFERENCE point.
 Same for the **dashed lines**.
 4. The distance is automatically filled in the cell.
 5. Press ENTER to create the element :